Proxy management

 It returns the same body as the existing enrollment endpoint but it serves a different use case:

-- PUT Manage proxy consent for a User can only be called if the user is already enrolled in SCA (
+- POST Manage proxy consent for a User can only be called if the user is already enrolled in SCA (

 UserStatusisACTIVE) - POST Enroll a User in SCA can only be called if the user is not yet enrolled in SCA (